solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 7. Some of their data contains columns in the JSON format, how could they flatten these hierarchical fields to a tabular structure?

-   - The can use SQL on-demand along with the T-SQL OPENJSON, JSON_VALUE, and JSON_QUERY statements.
+   - They can use Azure Synapse SQL serverless along with the T-SQL OPENJSON, JSON_VALUE, and JSON_QUERY statements.

 8. What approach can they use to update the JSON data?